houqb/SPNet/README.md

 This repository is a PyTorch implementation for our [CVPR2020 paper](https://arxiv.org/pdf/2003.13328.pdf).

-The results reported in our paper is originally based on [PyTorch-Encoding](https://github.com/zhanghang1989/PyTorch-Encoding) but the environment settings are complicated.
+The results reported in our paper are originally based on [PyTorch-Encoding](https://github.com/zhanghang1989/PyTorch-Encoding) but the environment settings are complicated.
 To ease use, we reimplement our work based on [semseg](https://github.com/hszhao/semseg).

 ### Strip Pooling

 ![An efficient way to use strip pooling](strip.png)

+### Usage

+Before training your own models, we recommend you to refer to the usage intruction described [here](https://github.com/hszhao/semseg).
+Then, you need to update the dataset paths in the configuration files.

 ### Citation